wobsoriano/pinia-shared-state/packages/plugin/README.md

 })
 ```

-Don't want to use it as a plugin?
-You can share state on your own:
+You can also share state directly without installing the plugin:

 ```js
 import { defineComponent } from 'vue'